Glorious Qur'an on Menstruation

 What is important to know is that Allah does not consider women, his creation, as spiritually impure during menstruation anywhere.
 This is the root belief which has led to all the innovated restrictions we listed, even touching a copy of the Qur'an and studying from it as well as prostrating to her Creator is considered prohibited!
 One would appreciate the severity of this if it could be fully understood the huge role the Qur'an should play in the true believer's life, which is not understood by many people today.
 A believer reading this can imagine just how much Quranic wisdom she would be kept away from if she cannot come near the Quran for up to seven days!
 Another verse in which menstruation is mentioned is the following in prescribing the time period that should be considered before a divorce:

 "In the case of those of your wives past the age of menstruation, if you have any doubt, their waiting period should be three months, and that also applies to those who never menstruate.
 The time for women who are pregnant is when they give birth.
 Whoever has fear of Allah - He will make matters easy for him."
 (Qur'an 65:4)

 "If any of you is ill or travelling, then the same number from different days; and as for those who can do so but with difficulty, they may redeem by feeding the needy."
-(Qur'an 2:184) (Verse is in the context of fasting in the month of Ramadan)
+(Qur'an 2:184) (The verse is in the context of fasting in the month of Ramadan)